-Pursuing social justice: - To end the permanent division between the rich and the poor prevailing in the society.
+Pursuing social justice: To end the permanent division between the rich and the poor prevailing in the society.

-Free Market Vs State Intervention:-1.
-Proponents believe that if markets are left free from state interference, the sum of market transactions will ensure an overall distribution of benefits and duties in society.
-However, some supporters accept state intervention, to compete on equal terms.

-2. Private agencies should be encouraged to provide services.
+Free Market Vs State Intervention:-

+- 1. Proponents believe that if markets are left free from state interference, the sum of market transactions will ensure an overall distribution of benefits and duties in society.
+However, some supporters accept state intervention, to compete on equal terms. - 2.
+Private agencies should be encouraged to provide services.
 State policies should try to empower people to buy these services.

-- ➤ Meaning of Justice
+- Meaning of Justice/ what is Justice.

-- > Different dimensions of Justice
+- Different dimensions of Justice

-- ➤ Three Principles for Establishing Social Justice
+- Three Principles for Establishing Social Justice-

+- (I) Equal treatment towards common people

+- (ii) Proportional Justice

+- (iii) Special needs have special care.

-- > Just Distribution
+- Just Distribution

-- ➤ Rawls's Theory of Justice
+- Rawls's Theory of Justice

-- > Pursuing Social Justice
+- Pursuing Social Justice

-- > Free market versus state intervention
+- Free market versus state intervention

-- > Steps taken to establish Social Justice in India
+- Steps taken to establish Social Justice in India

-Meaning of Justice :-
+Meaning of Justice:-

-• 'Justice' is derived from the Latin word 'Jus', which means - 'Bandhan' (Bound or Tie).
+- 'Justice' is derived from the Latin word 'Jus', which means- 'Bandhan' (Bound or Tie).
 This means that 'justice' is the name of the system by which one human being is connected to another human being.
-Therefore, justice relates to giving every person living in society a 'proper' right without any discrimination.
+Therefore, justice relates to giving every person living in society a 'proper' right without any discrimination. - According to Plato- "Justice is the quality that harmonizes among other qualities." - Justice is related to the rules related to our life and public life.
+By which social benefits and duties are distributed. - Justice in ancient Indian society was associated with religion, which was the ultimate duty of the king.

-- According to Plato- "Justice is the quality that harmonizes among other qualities." - Justice is related to the rules related to our life and public life.
-By which social benefits and duties are distributed. - Justice in ancient Indian society was associated with religion, which was the ultimate duty of the king. - According to Chinese Philosopher Scrooge, "justice should be established by rewarding those who do wrong". - Plato has discussed justice in his book "The Republic". - According to Socrates, "if all do injustice, no one will be safe". - In simple words, it is justice to give every person a fair share. - According to the philosopher Emmanuel, "the attainment of every person is the attainment of opportunities for his talent development".
+- According to Chinese Philosopher Scrooge, "justice should be established by rewarding those who do wrong". - Plato has discussed justice in his book "The Republic". - According to Socrates, "if all do injustice, no one will be safe".
+In simple words, it is justice to give every person a fair share. - According to the philosopher Emmanuel, "the attainment of every person is the attainment of opportunities for his talent development".